William Lincoln Garver

 William Lincoln Garver was an American architect, civil engineer, author, socialist leader, and political candidate from Missouri.
 He was primarily an architect by trade, and learned while working under his uncle, architect Morris Frederick Bell.
 Garver is probably best known for his work of occult fiction, Brother of the Third Degree.
 He was also a prolific political activist, authoring numerous pamphlets and articles on socialism.
 He was an influential leader in the Socialist Party of Missouri and the Socialist Party of America’s candidate for Governor of Missouri in 1908.
 His papers are held by the State Historical Society of Missouri in Columbia, Missouri.

 Early life

 Garver was born in 1867 in Martinsburg, West Virginia, but his family soon moved to a small farm outside Salina, Kansas.
 At the time of their arrival in the 1870s Kansas was sparsely populated and mostly untilled prairie.
 Garver's childhood in this natural environment gave him a lifelong love of nature.
 In the late 1870s the family moved Fulton, Missouri, where Garver graduated high school.
 He later attended Westminster College, and the University of Missouri.
 In 1891, he became associated with the Blavatskian school of Theosophy.
 He spent several years in a utopian commune in Sinaloa, Mexico.
-He was a Freemason.